US plans oil, gas lease sale in Alaska’s Arctic refuge

 Kara Moriarty, president and CEO of the Alaska Oil and Gas Association, said companies are not likely to discuss publicly any plans to participate in a lease sale for competitive reasons.

 With the announced timeline, she said companies will have less time to prepare bids.
-But she said this is not an unknown area.
+But she said the area is not unknown.

 “It’s an area that people have been aware of … for over 40 years,” she said.